wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **Q:**&ensp;What is the purpose in reminding oneself all the time that one is the watcher?

-**M:**&ensp;The mind must learn that beyond the moving mind there is the background of awareness which does not change.
+**M:**&ensp;The mind must learn that beyond the moveïng mind there is the background of awareness which does not change.
 The mind must come to know the true self and respect it and cease covering it up, like the moon which obscures the sun during a solar eclipse.
 Just realise that nothing observable or experiënceable is you or binds you.
 Take no notice of what is not yourself.